Stowmarket railway station: History

-Opening (1846-1862)
+Opening (1846–1862)

 The station was opened by the Ipswich & Bury Railway in 1846, with red brick main buildings in a flamboyant Jacobean manner by Frederick Barnes.

 Building the railway from Ipswich to Bury St Edmunds proved challenging.
-When the Eastern Union Railway opened the line to Ipswich Stoke Hill railway station in 1846, this was located south of the existing tunnel.
-The Ipswich & Bury Railway built the tunnel, which proved to be a challenge, and then further difficulties awaited: the railway's engineers at Stowmarket area, where local marsh swallowed up a lot of material with test probes, found the bog was 80 feet deep.
+When the Eastern Union Railway opened the line to in 1846, this was located south of the existing tunnel.
+The Ipswich & Bury Railway built the tunnel, which proved to be a challenge, and then further difficulties awaited: the railway's engineers at Stowmarket area, where local marsh swallowed up a lot of material with test probes, found the bog was 80 ft deep.
 The railway employed George Stephenson's solution for the Chat Moss bog (a mere 40 feet deep); a raft of brushwood and faggots were used to give the embankment a firm footing.
-The River Gipping was also diverted to aid the project.
+The river Gipping was also diverted to aid the project.